getstoryteller/storyteller-showcase-ios/README.md

 4. Open the `StorytellerSampleApp.xcodeproj` to open the project.
 5. Ensure the framework output by Carthage is included in your list of frameworks to be copied (see [Carthage's guides](https://github.com/Carthage/Carthage#if-youre-building-for-ios-tvos-or-watchos) for instructions on how to do so)
 6. Supply your app's API Key in `ViewController.swift` by replacing `[APIKEY]` with the correct value (please refer to our guide on [Initializing the SDK](https://docs.getstoryteller.com/documents/ios-sdk/GettingStarted#sdk-initialization) for more details)

+## XCFrameworks-Sample

+This sample app uses our XCFrameworks integration (`Storyteller`), so you must:
+1. Download zipped binaries from the URL we provided ((please refer to our guide to [Referencing the SDK](https://docs.getstoryteller.com/documents/ios-sdk/GettingStarted#xcframeworks) for more details))
+2. Copy them to `Libraries` folder.
+Path should look like: `Libraries/StorytellerSDK.xcframework`, `Libraries/AsyncDisplayKit.xcframework`, etc.
+3. Open the `StorytellerSampleApp.xcodeproj` to open the project.
+4. Ensure the frameworks are listed under `Libraries` group.
+5. Supply your app's API Key in `ViewController.swift` by replacing `[APIKEY]` with the correct value (please refer to our guide on [Initializing the SDK](https://docs.getstoryteller.com/documents/ios-sdk/GettingStarted#sdk-initialization) for more details)